ethereum-optimism/optimism/specs/derivation.md

 > could post a batch for the L2 block `safeL2Head + 1` on L1 block `safeL2Head.1Origin`.

 Keeping things worst case, `safeL2Head.l1Origin` would also be the last allowable block for the frame to land.
-The allowed time range for frames within a channel to land on L1 is `[channel_id.timestamp, channel_id.timestamp + CHANNEL_TIMEOUT]`.
-The allowed L1 block range for these frames are any L1 block whose timestamp falls inside this time range.
+The allowed time range for frames within a channel to land on L1 is `[channel_id.number, channel_id.number + CHANNEL_TIMEOUT]`.
+The allowed L1 block range for these frames are any L1 block whose number falls inside this block range.

-Therefore, to be safe, we can reset the L1 head of Channel Buffering to the oldest L1 block whose timestamp is higher than `safeL2Head.l1Origin.timestamp - CHANNEL_TIMEOUT`.
+Therefore, to be safe, we can reset the L1 head of Channel Buffering to the L1 block whose number is `safeL2Head.l1Origin.number - CHANNEL_TIMEOUT`.

 > **Note** The above is what the implementation currently does.